 I'd normally be inclined to say that none of the ol' internet wolves need warnings against scams so obvious, they're almost funny.
 However, you'd be surprised, I know I was, at how many people don't pick up on it.

 Fortnite is not just any game, it has become a global phenomenon so you can't expect the entirety of its playerbase to be anti-scam savvy.
-In fact, that same forum post has quite a few users thanking Epic Games for the info, many of them citing personal experiences or examples of friends falling for V-Bucks scams.
+In fact, that same has quite a few users thanking Epic Games for the info, many of them citing personal experiences or examples of friends falling for V-Bucks scams.

 Like we've said, some of them wasted only time, while others caught viruses and malware.
 To be fair, nowhere in the post are there reports of phishing by these sites but it's fair to assume we just haven't stumbled onto them.